Open Access Week - October 20 to 26, 2014

 Please join the University Library in Celebrating Open Access Week.
-This year’s Open Access Week theme is “Redefining Impact”.
+This year’s Open Access Week theme is “Generation Open”.

-Open Access: Redefining Impact - Open Access Week Kick Off Event
+Open Access: Generation Open - Open Access Week Kick Off Event

 Can't make it to the library for this event?
 You can also view it from your office.